Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Temporal shuffling for defense

-\newcolumntype{b}{>{\hsize=1\hsize \arraybackslash}X} \newcolumntype{s}{>{\hsize=1\hsize \arraybackslash}X} \paragraph{Hyperparameters and ensemble size.} Figure \ref{fig:all_defense} shows the accuracy of our defense method against the I-FGSM attack with $\epsilon$=4/255 for various combinations of the hyperparameters.
-Here, the ensemble size is set to 100.
-Considering the performance for both clean videos and attacked videos, we can choose an optimal hyperparameter set as $\{h_1, h_2\}=\{3,4\}$ for I3D, $\{2, 2\}$ for SlowFast, $\{16,2\}$ for ir-CSN, and $\{16,1\}$ for X3D.
-In \cite{hwang2021just}, it was shown that ir-CSN has high transferability of adversarial perturbations between nearby frames, while I3D and SlowFast has low transferability.
-We additionally found that X3D also has high transferability.
+\textbf{Hyperparameters for our method.} Figure \ref{fig:all_defense} shows the accuracy of our defense method against I-FGSM with $\epsilon$=4/255 for various combinations of the hyperparameters.
+The ensemble size is set to 100 to consider a sufficiently large ensemble.
+Considering the performance for both clean videos and attacked videos, we can choose an optimal hyperparameter set as $\{h_1, h_2\}=\{3,4\}$ for I3D, $\{2, 2\}$ for SlowFast, $\{16,2\}$ for ir-CSN, and $\{16,1\}$ for X3D. \citeauthor{hwang2021just} showed that ir-CSN has high transferability of perturbations between nearby frames, while I3D and SlowFast has low transferability.
+We additionally found that X3D has high transferability as shown in Figure \ref{fig:x3d_trans}.
 Thus, ir-CSN and X3D need large values of $h_1$ to avoid shuffling among nearby frames.
-In the case of SlowFast, it has high transferability of perturbations between every four frame locations \cite{hwang2021just}.
+In the case of SlowFast, it has high transferability between every four frame locations \citep{hwang2021just}.
 Thus, setting $h_1<4$ is effective for defense to exclude possibility of copying frames between transferable frame locations.
 If $h_2$ is large, local motion patterns tend to be preserved.
-As a result, the accuracy of clean videos is kept high, but the accuracy of attacked videos remains low in many cases because the temporal patterns in the perturbations are not destroyed well.
-A reasonable choice of the value of $h_2$ to balance this trade-off varies among the models.
+As a result, the accuracy of clean videos is kept high, but the accuracy of attacked videos remains low in many cases because temporal patterns in the perturbations are not destroyed well.
+A reasonable choice of the value of $h_2$ to balance this trade-off varies among the models. \\[-0.5\baselineskip]